02/29/24

 from the cities to rural England carrying only small backpacks with

-contact information inside as well as a change
+identity and contact information inside as well as a change

 of clothes - within four days of the decree.
 Train loads of children